leonardofalk/linux-dev-provision-scripts/README.md

-  --skip-test \           # skip default test suite, cuz rspec is better --skip-system-test \    # skip system tests, cuz capybara is better --database=postgresql \ # set a database compatible with most of cloud services --webpack=react         # set webpack for react, angular if it's a SPA
+  --skip-test \           # skip default test suite, cuz rspec is better --skip-system-test \    # skip system tests, cuz capybara is better --database=postgresql \ # set a database compatible with most of cloud services --webpack=react         # set webpack for react
 # or for apis
 rails new myapp \
   --api \